robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Free keyword arguments with Java
 ''''''''''''''''''''''''''''''''

-Starting from Robot Framework 2.8.3, also Java libraries support the free keyword arguments syntax.
+Also Java libraries support the free keyword arguments syntax.
 Java itself has no kwargs syntax, but keywords can have `java.util.Map` as the last argument to specify that they accept kwargs.